 The more profound connection with the border was evident when I conducted fieldwork in Kalinganagar in Odisha.
 Kalinganagar is a product of the politics of peripherality and the globalization process.
-Kalinganagar was carved out of the two blocks- Danagadi and
+Kalinganagar was carved out of the two blocks- Danagadi and Sukinda- in Jajpur district on 1 August 1992.
+The tribes put up a valiant fight against the TATA company that has displaced the maximum number of tribes from their villages.
+Twelve tribal lives were sacrificed.
+In their struggle, two diametrically opposite perspectives on boundaries with distinct meanings to life emerged.

-How to cite this Article: Mohanty, Biswajit (2023).
+How to cite this Article: Mohanty, Biswajit and Verma, Babita (2023).
 Belongingness and Place: Making of "Ecologic" Border.
 Internat.
 J. Appl.
 Soc.
-Sci., 10 (9&10) : 610-613.
+Sci., 10 (11&12) : 693-696.